Jump to the main content

 Patents

-A patent protects a specific solution to a technical problem.
-The patent gives exclusive rights for a limited period of time during which you can deny competitors the right to use the same solution for as long as the patent remains in force.
-It can provide an important competitive advantage and increase the value of your invention.
+A patent grants you the exclusive right to a specific solution to a technical problem.
+The exclusive right is limited in time and allows you to prevent others from exploiting the same solution for as long as the patent remains valid.
+It can provide you with an important competitive advantage and increase the value of your invention.

 Why apply for patent protection?

 Developing a new product often requires large investments.
-A patent can give you an important competitive advantage because you get the exclusive right to exploit your invention commercially.
+A patent can give you the exclusive right to exploit your invention commercially.

 • help you achieve greater market shares